miguelfa77/ADS-Group-Project/README.md

 And the following algorithms:
-1. Hashing (used hashlib to encrypt passwords)
+1. Hashing --> Encrypting strings by transforming them into bytes and applying a hash function. (used hashlib library to hash passwords)
 2. Insertion
 3. Searching
 4. Recursion